RedHat-UX/red-hat-design-system/elements/rh-switch/docs/20-guidelines.md

 ## Behavior

-A Switch is successfully toggled when the handle slides to the other side of the track and the text label changes.
+A Switch is successfully toggled when the handle slides to the other side of the track and the status message changes.
 When a user toggles a Switch, the effects should start immediately without needing to save.
 If immediate results are not achievable, another element should be used instead (see table above in Usage section).

 <!-- add image -->
 {% example palette="light",